kaesik/Warhammer-Adventures-rpg/README.md

 Until then, I have managed to:\
 Day 1 - Create a simple board on which I move the hero.\
 Day 2 - Implement simple graphics.\
-Day 3 - Implement a simple animation, weapon and magic selection, simple UI.
+Day 3 - Implement a simple animation, weapon and magic selection, simple UI. \
+Day 4 - Not much, my cat had surgery.
+He survived.
+Some new graphics of my making have been implemented.